awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Grants<a name="grant"></a>

 A *grant* is another mechanism for providing permissions\.
 It's an alternative to key policies\.
 Because grants can be very specific, and are easy to create and revoke, they are often used to provide temporary permissions or more granular permissions\.
-For more information, see [Using Grants](grants.md)\.

 ## Grant Tokens<a name="grant_token"></a>

 When you create a grant, the permissions specified in the grant might not take effect immediately due to [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency)\.
-If you need to mitigate the potential delay, use the *grant token* that you receive in the response to your [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) API request\.
+If you need to mitigate the potential delay, use the *grant token* that you receive in the response to your [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) request\.
 You can pass the grant token with some AWS KMS API requests to make the permissions in the grant take effect immediately\.
 The following AWS KMS API operations accept grant tokens:
 + [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html)
 + [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html)
 + [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html)